nerves-project/nerves/docs/IEx with Nerves.md

    device.
 You can create `/root/.iex.exs` and customize it.
 Use `sftp` to update or erase it if you mess it up.

-## Changing and disabling the console
+## Changing the IEx console output

-Depending on the platform, Nerves sends the startup console to an attached display or UART.
+Depending on the platform, Nerves sends the IEx console to an attached display or UART.
 If you find yourself taking pictures of the display to capture error log messages, you probably want to start using the UART.
 That requires a USB-to-UART cable (often called an FTDI cable) and you'll need a serial communications program on your computer.
-When you ship a Nerves device, you may want to disable the console completely.

 [`erlinit`](https://github.com/nerves-project/erlinit) sets up the console before starting Erlang.
 The `/etc/erlinit.config` files in the official Nerves